You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Timoptic In Ocudose is a drug marketed by Bausch And Lomb Inc and is included in one NDA.

 The generic ingredient in TIMOPTIC IN OCUDOSE is timolol maleate.
 There are fifteen drug master file entries for this compound.
-Twenty-eight suppliers are listed for this compound.
+Twenty-five suppliers are listed for this compound.
 Additional details are available on the timolol maleate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Timoptic In Ocudose